MicrosoftDocs/win32/desktop-src/Rsm/recovering-from-a-disaster.md

 ---
-Description: 'System administrators or users should routinely backup the RSM database.
-For instructions on how to do this, see the Resource Kit.' ms.assetid: '3de26b2c-382c-4f0c-ae97-515e1fac0e53'
+Description: System administrators or users should routinely backup the RSM database.
+For instructions on how to do this, see the Resource Kit. ms.assetid: 3de26b2c-382c-4f0c-ae97-515e1fac0e53
-title: Recovering from a Disaster
+title: Recovering from a Disaster ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Recovering from a Disaster